 Basel Mulhouse Freiburg Euro Airport (BSL / MLH / EAP ) is inside France, just a few kilometer from the border with Switzerland and Germany.
 It is usually referred to simply as Basel Airport (BSL), named after the Swiss city closest to the airport itself.
 Getting to Basel Airport by public transportation usually involves an easy bus ride from downtown Basel.
 Most railway users should change to the bus at Basel Hauptbahnhof but other options are also available to travelers arriving from Germany and France.
 Driving is easy and a few airport shuttle bus services go to Freiburg and Europa Park.

 Public Transportation to Basel Mulhouse Freiburg Euro Airport in Switzerland / France

 Public transportation to Basel Mulhouse Freiburg Euro Airport almost always involves a bus journey from Basel.
-Buses are also available to Freiburg and Europa Park in Germany and St Louis (Haut Rhin) in France.
+Direct Flixbus buses are also available to Freiburg and Europa Park in Germany, or Strasbourg and St Louis (Haut Rhin) in France.

 By Bus from Basel to Basel Mulhouse Freiburg Euro Airport

 Basel municipal bus BVB 50 connects Basel SBB Hauptbahnhof (main train station) with Basel Airport (EuroAirport) in around 15 minutes.
 Bus 50 runs up to 8 times per hour with services available from around 5 am to midnight.

 The bus fare required is for three zones, currently CHF6.10 one way (CHF3.80 for children under 16), which allows for transfers to other lines and trams, if necessary to reach the final destination.
 Tickets are available from vending machines or directly from bus drivers.
 The two-zone ticket fare is also valid for travel to St Louis in France and nearby stops in Germany, including Basel Badischer Bahnhof.